Finding the right accountant is something a lot of real estate investors (both new and experienced) have an extraordinarily difficult time with.

 - Can you give me any references? (note: not all accountants can provide this to you because it may breach their confidentiality agreements.
 This question is worth asking – but if they can't provide any references, this shouldn't be a show-stopper by itself)

-Depending on the answers you get from these questions, you could expand even further with the conversation – but in most cases, the information you'll learn right here will give you some very strong indicators as to whether or not you’re dealing with a competent real estate accountant.
+Depending on the answers you get from these questions, you could expand the conversation even further – but in most cases, the information you'll learn right here will give you some very strong indicators as to whether or not you’re dealing with a competent real estate accountant.

 The Devil is in the Details